dciabrin/ngdevkit/README.md

      configuration to run your roms with a "CRT scanline" pixel shader.

-### Pre-requisite
+#### Pre-requisite

 In order to build the devkit you need autoconf, autoconf-archive and GNU Make 4.x.
-The devkit tools uses Python 3 and PyGames.
+The devkit tools uses Python 3 and PyGame.
 The emulator requires SDL 2.0 and optionally OpenGL libraries.
 The examples require ImageMagick for all the graphics trickery.
 Various additional dependencies are required to build the toolchain modules such as GCC